Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_15_mcp_langchain4j/guide.fr-fr.md

 - **Model Context Protocol**: MCP is a protocol that allows your LLM to ask for additional context or data from external sources during the generation processes.
 If you want more information about MCP, please refer to the [official documentation](https://modelcontextprotocol.io/introduction).
 - **[LangChain4j](https://github.com/langchain4j/langchain4j)**: Java-based framework inspired by [LangChain](https://github.com/langchain-ai/langchain), designed to simplify the integration of LLMs (Large Language Models) into applications.
 Note that LangChain4j is not officially maintained by the LangChain team, despite the similar name.
 - **[AI Endpoints](https://endpoints.ai.cloud.ovh.net/)**: A serverless platform by OVHcloud providing easy access to a variety of world-renowned AI models including Mistral, LLaMA, and more.
-This platform is designed to be simple, secure, and intuitive, with data privacy as a top priority.
+This platform is designed to be simple, secure, and intuitive with data privacy as a top priority.

 ## Requirements